- UCAS course code

 Knowledge and understanding

-Students should be able to read and write the hiragana and katakana scripts and approximately 300 kanji characters and 1500 vocabulary items – see information under ‘teaching and learning methods’ below).
+Students should be able to read and write the hiragana and katakana scripts and approximately 300 kanji characters and 1500 vocabulary items.
+Students should acquire a further basic level of knowledge of grammar and expressions.

 Students should understand the basics of speech and writing styles and register in contemporary Japanese.